maxonflutter/Junior-AI-Flutter-Pair-Programmer/README.md

   </a>
 </p>

-junior is an AI pair-programmer for Flutter developers.
+junior is your Flutter pair-programmer.
+It integrates with GitHub and streamlines development by auto-generating Flutter code via AI-powered solutions.

 **Learn more at [junior.atomsbox.com](https://junior.atomsbox.com)!**